How prior criminal convictions impact you in a court hearing

 Before your trial

 A previous criminal conviction can come into play even before you’ve gone to trial.
-This is because law enforcement officers will see your prior convictions, even if you’ve had them expunged, and can come into play with what they choose to charge you with in your current situation.
+This is because law enforcement officers will see your prior convictions, even if you’ve had them sealed from an expungement attorney, and can come into play with what they choose to charge you within your current situation.

 In some instances, a second or third repeated offence can be charged as felonies; that’s why it’s a good idea to have a sexual assault legal adviser on hand to help you out in your situation, if that’s what you are being tried for.
 Additionally, if your previous sentence had parole or probation terms, you would be violating those as well by getting arrested.